The Best Ways to Get to Costa Rica

 The people who year after year put on this show, are civic minded residents working for their community on a volunteer basis.
 The work is hard, the goal is worthy and the successes are a point of high pride.

 If you are interested in going to one of these fiestas during your vacation in Costa Rica, you can ask your concierge if there are any going on in the area at the time of your visit.
 For example, the Fiestas in Playas del Coco, a town close to most of the Costa Rica Star Villas, will take place the last week of January.
 And because this is a tourist center and beach town, the tope route is partly on the sand by the beach which is unique to Coco, incorporating its beach town idiosyncrasy.

 There are so many dimensions to explore when you travel to Costa Rica.
 Today you have learned some about the local traditions and values of Costa Rica.
-You might want to consider learning more about the people and their customs in addition to your Costa Rica tours and adventures, visits to a Costa Rica National Park, tour to a volcano, zip lining, white water rafting, sport fishing, golfing, surfing, diving, sunset tour, etc. So much to do, so little time!
+You might want to consider learning more about the people and their customs in addition to your Costa Rica tours and adventures, visits to a Costa Rica National Park, tour to a volcano, zip lining, sport fishing, sunset tour, etc. So much to do, so little time!
 You may just have to repeat your vacation in Costa Rica… We are waiting for you, give us a call or send an email to reserve your favorite Star Villa vacation rental!